parse-community/Parse-Swift/CONTRIBUTING.md

 ## Evolution

 The ParseSwift SDK is not a port of the [Parse-SDK-iOS-OSX SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX) and though some of it may feel familiar, it is not backwards compatible and is designed using [protocol oriented programming (POP) and value types](https://www.pluralsight.com/guides/protocol-oriented-programming-in-swift) instead of OOP and reference types.
 You can learn more about POP by watching [this](https://developer.apple.com/videos/play/wwdc2015/408/) or [that](https://developer.apple.com/videos/play/wwdc2016/419/) videos from previous WWDC's.
 Please see [this thread](https://github.com/parse-community/Parse-Swift/issues/3) for a detailed discussion about the intended evolution of this SDK.

-## Code of Conduct

-This project adheres to the [Contributor Covenant Code of Conduct](https://github.com/parse-community/.github/blob/main/CODE_OF_CONDUCT.md).
-By participating, you are expected to honor this code.